PPNC's award-winning initiative, the Teen Advocate Project (TAP), works with incredible local teens to empower and educate.

 - Answering questions from adolescents who may not feel comfortable asking questions of adults

-- Conducting one-on-one street outreach at parks, beaches, malls and other teen hang-outs
+- Conducting one-on-one street outreach and social media outreach

-Peer education is proven effective in helping young people incorporate messages about the realities and responsibilities that come with growing up.
-The TAP peer educators give their peers the honest, factual information they need about everything from the benefits of abstinence, to different methods of birth control, to the prevention of sexually transmitted infections, to self-esteem and relationships.
+Peer education is proven effective in helping young people understand their health, their choices and make informed decisions.
+The TAP peer educators (TAP teens) give their peers the honest, factual information they need about everything from the benefits of abstinence, to different methods of birth control, to the prevention of sexually transmitted infections, to self-esteem and relationships.

 The TAP teens are also passionate advocates for comprehensive sex education.
 They frequently host events and engage their peers in speaking out in support of this important issue.